aineko-dev/aineko/docs/quickstart.md

     $ poetry run aineko service stop
     ```

-**So that's it to get an Aineko pipeline running!
-We hope that was smooth for you!**
+**So that's it to get an Aineko pipeline running.
+We hope that was smooth for you.**

 ??? question "What does the above output mean?"